Generic name: dextroamphetamine sulfate

-- Dextroamphetamine Sulfate Oral Solution is usually taken two to three times a day.
+- Dextroamphetamine Sulfate Oral Solution is usually taken two or three times a day.
 The first dose is usually taken in the morning.
 One or two more doses may be taken during the day, 4 to 6 hours apart.

 - Your doctor may do regular checks of the blood, heart, and blood pressure while taking Dextroamphetamine Sulfate Oral Solution.
 Children should have their height and weight checked often while taking Dextroamphetamine Sulfate Oral Solution.
-Dextroamphetamine Sulfate Oral Solution treatment may be stopped if a problem is found during these check-ups.
+Treatment with Dextroamphetamine Sulfate Oral Solution may be stopped if a problem is found during these check-ups.

 - If you or your child take too much Dextroamphetamine Sulfate Oral Solution or overdoses, call your doctor or poison control center right away, or get emergency treatment.